bringauto/fleet-management-http-api/docs/data_manipulation.md

 ### Post

 Requirements:
+- A unique ID.
 - Referenced [Route](#route) must exist.

 Result:
-- The newly posted Route Points replace already existing Route Points.
+- The newly posted Route Points object replaces the already existing one.

+### Delete
+The Route Points object is always deleted if and only if the referenced [Route](#route) is deleted or when a new Route Points object referencing the same [Route](#route) is posted.

 ## Stop